Let’s cut to the chase

 So, it is really for yourself, so you can heal.
 It is painful, yes but if you don’t want to keep being in pain, forgive.

-Learn from it: There is always a lesson to pick from whatever life situation we experience and if we fail to learn it early, we will keep having a repeat of that situation.
+There is always a lesson to pick from whatever life situation we experience and if we fail to learn it early, we will keep having a repeat of that situation.

 What I am saying is that you should look critically and think about what life is trying to teach you from that incident.

-Maybe what you should learn is not ignore the red flags or your guts next time, but whatever it is, make sure you pick up a lesson from it and move on.
+Maybe what you should learn is not to ignore the red flags or your guts next time, but whatever it is, make sure you pick up a lesson from it and move on.

-Give yourself time to heal: You spent time with that person, so yeah, one of my tips to get over a heartbreak will not be to tell you to move on quickly.
+You spent time with that person, so yeah, one of my tips to get over a heartbreak will not be to tell you to move on quickly.

 You should indeed move on but don’t be too hard on yourself if it doesn’t happen immediately.